 At the encouragement of his dad, who had instilled in Paul a love of reading, leadership and the Bible, he began teaching Bible studies in the prison system at the young age of 16, teaching and leading men two or three times his age.
 And there his passion for communicating the Word of God in a practical and relevant way was birthed and honed.

-Over the past 20 plus years, while developing teams of leaders around him, breaking down cultural barriers, and doing what many said could not be done, Paul has watched God grow a small group of 35 into a church with many locations that are reaching people across several counties and diverse backgrounds.
+Over the past 20 plus years, while developing teams of leaders around him, breaking down cultural barriers, and doing what many said could not be done, Paul has watched God grow a small group of 35 into a church with three locations and still expanding, reaching people across multiple counties and diverse backgrounds.

 Fueled by a passion to create an environment where people who were far from God could come to know and experience His love and experience life-giving community with other believers.
 He is equally passionate that the church as a body and individually, reach out into our communities to serve and give and love.
 One way Paul does this personally is by serving in leadership capacities in business and civic organizations, bringing Biblical leadership into the marketplace and shining a light in that way.